-29. Child Safeguarding Practice Reviews (SPRs) (formerly

-Serious Case Reviews)
+29. Child Safeguarding Practice Reviews (SPRs) (formerly Serious Case Reviews)

-Serious Case Reviews (SCRs) were established under the Children Act (2004) to review cases where a child had died, and abuse or neglect was known or suspected.
+Serious Case Reviews (SCRs) were established under the Children Act to review cases where a child had died, and abuse or neglect was known or suspected.
 SCRs could additionally be carried out where a child had not died but had come to serious harm as a result of abuse or neglect.
 They aimed to establish learning for agencies and professionals to improve the way that they work together to safeguard children.
 A local safeguarding child board (LSCB) could commission a review for any case where it suspected anything could be learned to improve local practice.

-Working Together to Safeguard Children (Department for Education, 2018) changed the structure of these reviews, now known as Child Safeguarding Practice Reviews (SPRs).
-Responsibility for learning lessons lies with a new national panel - the Child Safeguarding Practice Review Panel (the Panel) - and with local safeguarding partners.
+Working Together to Safeguard Children (DfE)changed the structure of these reviews, now known as Child SafeguardingPractice Reviews (SPRs).
+Responsibility for learning lessons lies with a newnational panel - the Child Safeguarding Practice Review Panel (the Panel)

+- and with local safeguarding partners.